 Global Phase 3 D-LIVR Study now enrolling

 Lonafarnib has been granted Orphan Drug Designation by the US FDA and European Medicines Agency (EMA), as well as Fast Track and Breakthrough Therapy Designation by the US FDA and PRIME Designation by the EMA.
-Lonafarnib is not approved for any indication and is licensed from Merck Sharp & Dohme Corp. (known as MSD outside of the United States and Canada).
+Lonafarnib is licensed from Merck Sharp & Dohme Corp. (known as MSD outside of the United States and Canada).
 Lonafarnib is generally well tolerated.
 Most commonly reported adverse events to date are diarrhea and nausea.
 Side effects can be well managed with prophylactic treatment with antidiarrheals and antiemetics.
 Longest duration of dosing is > 10 years.

 HDV replication and prenylation

 After HDV enters a target cell hepatocyte, the genome is translocated to the nucleus where genome replication occurs without the need of any gene products from HBV.

 An important interaction between HDV and HBV proteins has been shown to depend on the presence of the last 4 amino acids of the large delta antigen, comprising a CXXX box motif, where C represents cysteine and X denotes any other amino acid.